Data Terminal Ready: Use for flow control

 On some printers with serial interfaces, the DTR line is used for hardware flow control, similar to the use of RTS and CTS for modems.
 This practice is not consistent; other printers define RTS for this same purpose.

 When DTR is used for flow control, it manages the flow of data from the printer to the computer.
 However, because during printing, the bulk of the data is from the computer to the printer, the importance of flow control in the opposite direction is minimal.

 Use as a power pin

 On some hardware the DTR line (along with RTS) may be used to provide power.
 The most notable example of this is a serial mouse.
 The DE-9 serial port on the PC does not provide any dedicated power source.
 The mouse driver holds the DTR and RTS lines high at all times so that the device has a source of power.

 Another category of devices commonly powered by the DTR line includes converters between RS-232 and other serial standards such as RS-422 and RS-485.

+Use for transmit keying

+In many radio modem implementations, especially in amateur radio, the DTR is used to control transmission.
+The radio receives when DTR is not asserted, typically passing audio in to a software modem.
+When DTR is asserted the radio transmits audio coming from the software modem.
+In cases where the radio is controlled by serial commands (e.g. a computer aided transceiver interface) the control data flows regardless of DTR state.